NietoCurcio/atmoseer/get_started.md

 # run conda config --show channels to see configured channels
 ```

-Install the dependencies in the `atmoseer` conda enviroment from the `config/environment.yml` file:
+Install the dependencies in the `atmoseer` conda environment from the `config/environment.yml` file:
 ```sh
 conda env update --name atmoseer --file config/environment.yml
 ```